pczhao1210/Azure-IoT-Demo-Python/README.md

 # Azure-IoT-Hub-Demo-Python
+## A full functional Azure IoT Hub Device Simulator and Controller
-An Azure IoT Hub Demo Script
+An Azure IoT Hub Demo Script with Python

 From samples from azure-iot-sdk-python, make a combined script for both device client and service client.